pdf-association/pdf-cos-syntax/README.md

 - basic conventional PDF file structure validation
 - [snippets](#snippets) for new object, new stream, and empty PDF/FDF files

+Currently both PDF and FDF are treated identically, but this will be updated in a future release.

 ## PDF files are _BINARY_!

 Technically all PDF files are **binary files** and should **never** be arbitrarily edited in text-based editors such as VSCode - as this can break them!
 However, for the purposes of learning PDF or manually writing targeted PDF test files, it is possible to use a text editor if sufficient care is taken and certain features are avoided.
 The functionality provided by this extension is **NOT** intended for debugging or analysis of real-world PDF files as such files are "far too binary" for text editors such as VSCode.
 Use a proper PDF forensic inspection utility or a dedicated hex editor!